 Providing high quality, nutritious choices to students

 Thanks to funding from the USDA, free breakfasts and lunches will be available to all Osseo Area Schools students beginning Sept.
 14, 2020 and continuing until further notice.
-Please view this update for more information and sign-up instructions.
+Please view this update for more information.

 Our school district provides healthy meals each day.
 For students who do not qualify for free or reduced meals, breakfast costs $1.55 for elementary students and $1.60 for secondary students.
 Lunch costs $2.55 for elementary students, $2.70 for middle school students, and $2.85 for senior high students.
 For students who do qualify for free or reduced meals, breakfast and lunch is provided at no cost.